Ambalamedu: Temples

-Harimattom temple is the famous in ambalamedu.
+Harimattom temple is the well-known in ambalamedu.
 "Shankara Narayana" sangamam is the speciality of this temple.
-"Harimattom Pooram" is the famous celebration in here.
-Various cultural and traditional activities can arranged in here.
-"Ambalamedu kalakshettra" is the one of the part of this temple.
-It should have a traditional background.various famous persons presented various traditional programs.
+"Harimattom Pooram" is the celebration in here.
+Various cultural and traditional activities can be arranged in here.
+"Ambalamedu kalakshettra" is one of the part of this temple.
+It should have a traditional background.
+Various persons presented various traditional programs.
 "Ambalamedu Kalakshettra" is the heart beat of ambalamedu.

 Location

 Ambalamedu is around 8 kilometers from Tripunithura on the way from Thripunithura to Aluva via Karimugal.
 The distance from Aluva to Ambalamedu is 20 kilometers.